 Often, in cases that fail simple treatments, we try injections.

 Recently, doctors have had more success with sclerosants such as dextrose or polidocanol.
 These substances are injected close to areas of abnormal blood flow in the tendon, called neovascularisation.
 These tendon changes correspond to pain at the tibial tuberosity.
 We know that these abnormal blood vessels are accompanied by abnormal nerves that can transmit pain.
-Injecting these substances destroy both these nerves.
+Injecting these substances destroys both these nerves.

-Overall, injections should be done under ultrasound guidance to improve accuracy irrespective of the substance used.
+Overall, injections should be done under ultrasound guidance to improve accuracy, irrespective of the substance used.

 Surgery for Osgood-Schlatter in adults